parati-eos/extension-new/README.md

 - `slidesArray`: Stores `outlineID`s as keys and an array of `slideID`s as values.
 - `isNewSlideLoading`: Tracks the loading state of new slide versions.
-- `initialSlides`: Stores the initial number of slide versions for outlines.
+- `initialSlides`: Stores the initial number of slide versions for outlines before generating new version.
 - `slideStates`: Stores the state of all slides.
 - `finalizedSlides`: Stores finalized slides.
 - `newSlideGenerated`: Stores details of newly generated slides.